FallingSnow/pianode/README.md

 ## Installation

-To use this package, just add it to your applications dependencies (package.json) and run `npm install`.
+To use this package within your own application, just add it to your application's dependencies (package.json) and run `npm install` in your application's directory.

-You can also install it for the current directory with `npm install https://github.com/philippwiddra/pianode/archive/master.tar.gz`
+You can also install it seperately in your current directory with `npm install https://github.com/FallingSnow/pianode/archive/master.tar.gz`

 The only thing you have to make sure additionally is that the listed lib dependencies are installed: